Mango Supply Chain Strategy – Senegal

 - Using one central warehouse versus decentralized warehouses.

-Step 4: Access to Finance
+Access to Finances

-Several banks and MFIs were visited to assess the potential of suppliers to Agrofruits to obtain investment capital for expansion into Mali and Casamance, and loan conditions.
+Several banks and MFIs were visited to assess the potential of suppliers to Agrofruits to obtain investment capital for expansion into Mali and Casamance and loan conditions.

-Sense has been hired by IFC and Agrofruits for a 3 year project to develop the mango supply chain in Casamance and Senegal.
+Sense has been hired by IFC and Agrofruits for a 3-year project to develop the mango supply chain in Casamance and Senegal.
 This will include strengthening and support of Agrofruits suppliers willing to invest in the region, farmer training and support for cooperatives.